-- 4.4.4.1.
+- 4.4.3.1.
 The awarding of Confirmed Hard Zero marks is determined by the Chief Judge.
-When all Form A's (respectively Form R's or L's) have been submitted to the Chief Judge for a flight and difficulties occur in interpreting the correct application of the "HZ" mark, the procedure specified in 4.1.1.9 will be used. - 4.4.4.2.
+When all Form A's (respectively Form R's or L's) have been submitted to the Chief Judge for a flight and difficulties occur in interpreting the correct application of the "HZ" mark, the procedure specified in 4.1.1.9 will be used. - 4.4.3.2.
 Case of Hard Zeros Given By The Majority Of Judges: - a) The score sheets go to the scorer unchanged, the Chief Judge having checked the Confirmed Hard Zero (CHZ) box on the score sheet, unless a conference to confirm the facts is demanded by any judge(s).
-The computer system changes the minority scores to HZ and determines the judges' HZI points as per the Sporting Code document "International Aerobatic Events: Statistical Method for Processing Scores" para.8.4. - 4.4.4.3.
+The computer system changes the minority scores to HZ and determines the judges' HZI points as per the Sporting Code document "International Aerobatic Events: Statistical Method for Processing Scores" para.8.4. - 4.4.3.3.
 Case of Hard Zeros Given By 50% Or Less Of The Judges: - a) The Chief Judge first determines by means of conferencing whether the Hard Zero is correct or not.
-If correct, the Chief Judge will check the "CHZ" box on the score sheet; if not he will leave it blank.
-The judges must not change their score sheets as a result of the discussion.
+If correct, the Chief Judge will check the "CHZ" box on the score sheet; if not he will leave it blank. - b) If the judges conference does not reach a consensus but the Chief Judge is convinced that there is substantial evidence on the video for a Hard Zero, the Chief Judge shall check the CHZ box. - c) The judges must not change their score sheets as a result of the discussion.
 The score sheets will then go to the scoring office and the computer system will then change the incorrect marks and determine judges' HZI points as per the Sporting Code document "International Aerobatic Events: Statistical Method for Processing Scores" para.8.4.

-- 4.4.4.4.
+- 4.4.3.4.
 Case of Hard Zeros referred to or determined by the International Jury: - a) The Chief Judge may on occasions, where there is a mixture of scores and Hard Zeros for a figure, not be able to determine the validity of the Hard Zero score(s), due to uncertainty in the Regulations (e.g. paperwork errors).
-In such instances the Chief Judge shall tick the CHZ box and then refer the matter to the International Jury for clarification and a decision. - b) Where the International Jury determines the Hard Zero mark is correct, those judges who had given numerical marks will have their marks changed to Hard Zero by the President of the International Jury, without prejudice to their Ranking Index. - c) Where the International Jury determines the Hard Zero mark is incorrect, the Hard Zero confirmation will be reversed and those judges who have given Hard Zeros will have their marks changed to an average by the President of the International Jury, without prejudice to their Ranking Index. - 4.4.4.5.
+In such instances the Chief Judge shall tick the CHZ box and then refer the matter to the International Jury for clarification and a decision. - b) Where the International Jury determines the Hard Zero mark is correct, those judges who had given numerical marks will have their marks changed to Hard Zero by the President of the International Jury, without prejudice to their Ranking Index. - c) Where the International Jury determines the Hard Zero mark is incorrect, the Hard Zero confirmation will be reversed and those judges who have given Hard Zeros will have their marks changed to an average by the President of the International Jury, without prejudice to their Ranking Index. - 4.4.3.5.
 When a Judge's Hard Zero vote is over-ruled, upward correction of a Hard Zero will be to a Fitted Value determined by the scoring software.